 \begin{lemma} Let $G$ be a bridgeless cubic graph of even size.
-Every edge of $L(G)$ belongs to a perfect matching. \end{lemma} \begin{proof} Let $e\in E(L(G))$ and let $M$ be a perfect matching of $L(G)$.
+Then, every edge of $L(G)$ belongs to a perfect matching. \end{lemma} \begin{proof} Let $e\in E(L(G))$ and let $M$ be a perfect matching of $L(G)$.
 Assume $e \notin M$, otherwise the statement holds.
-The graph $L(G)-M$ is cubic and by Remark \ref{Remark Graph Isomorphic to Original} can be obtained by applying suitable $Y$--extensions to $G$.
-Since $G$ is bridgeless, then $L(G)-M$ is bridgeless as well.
-Moreover, in \cite{Schonberger}, Sch\"{o}nberger proved that every bridgeless cubic graph is $1$--extendable: hence, there exists a perfect matching of $L(G)-M$ which contains $e$.
+The graph $L(G)-M$ is cubic and by Remark \ref{Remark Graph Isomorphic to Original} can be obtained by applying suitable $Y$-extensions to $G$.
+Since $G$ is bridgeless, and the resulting graph after applying $Y$-extensions to a bridgeless graph is again bridgeless, we have that $L(G)-M$ is bridgeless as well.
+Moreover, in \cite{Schonberger}, Sch\"{o}nberger proved that every bridgeless cubic graph is $1$-extendable: hence, there exists a perfect matching of $L(G)-M$ which contains $e$.
 Such a perfect matching is trivially also a perfect matching of $L(G)$ containing $e$. \end{proof}

-The following proposition shows that the hamiltonicity condition in Theorem \ref{Theorem MaxDeg3} cannot be relaxed to any other condition regarding the length of the longest cycle in $G$.
-Indeed, starting from an appropriate cubic graph and performing suitable $Y$--extensions, we obtain a graph of circumference one less than its order whose line graph is not PMH.
+The following proposition shows that the Hamiltonicity condition in Theorem \ref{Theorem MaxDeg3} cannot be relaxed to any other condition regarding the length of the longest cycle in $G$.
+Indeed, starting from an appropriate cubic graph and performing suitable $Y$-extensions, we obtain a graph of circumference one less than its order whose line graph is not PMH.